ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 ***

 The council chamber buzzed with a nervous energy.
-Maps, old and newly acquired from the Circle, lay spread across the main table.
+Maps, newly annotated with the knowledge acquired from the Circle, lay spread across the main table.
 Maera's scouts, dusty and grim-faced, stood ready to give their reports.

 "From the Northern Passes," one began, "three temples of Alanyi have declared for Gond.
 Their priests are now hunted by Royalist patrols.
 Lord Valerius of Stonebridge has mobilized his household guard, claiming to 'restore order'."

 Pell, leaning against a wall, let out a dry chuckle.
 "My 'noble' contact in the capital sends his panicked regards.
 Says the King's council is in an uproar.
 Half want to send an army to crush us, the other half want to send assassins to deal with Gond quietly.
 Apparently, 'heretic' and 'saint' are causing quite the theological headache."

 Elena, her hand resting on the hilt of her sword, pointed to a coastal region on one of the Circle's maps.
 "And the Slaver cities?
-This intelligence suggests they're consolidating forces near the Dragon's Teeth pass.
+This intelligence suggests they're pulling further into their cities.
 They know their secrets are compromised."

 Thorek slammed a mailed fist on the table.
-"Let them come!
+"Then let's crush them now!
 The Iron Covenant has waited centuries for a true reckoning."

 "This isn't just about military might anymore, Thorek," Silviana interjected, her voice calm amid the rising tension.
 "We're fighting for the soul of civilization itself.
 The Circle's recognition gives us legitimacy, but it also paints a larger target on our backs."